Strangeways Prison Riot - Ringleader Cleared of Murder

 Case study summary

 Mary Monson's client was Alan Lord, leader of the Strangeways Prison Riot, the biggest ever riot in a UK jail.
 He was also charged with Murder and Conspiracy.
 There were 30 defendants.
-We made arguments about the cause of death, and he was found Not Guilty of murder.
+We made arguments about the cause of death, and he was found Not Guilty of Murder.

 Case study